GoogleCloudPlatform/terraform-example-foundation-app/6-anthos-install/README.md

 # Deploying Bank of Anthos
 These instructions need to be run on the bastion host.
-To access the bastion host, open the Google Cloud console, and navigate to Compute Engine in the GKE project.
-In my instance, `prj-bu1-d-boa-gke` Then, select the `gce-bastion-us-west1-b-01` and click on `ssh`.
+To access the bastion host, open the Google Cloud console, and navigate to Compute Engine in the GKE project `prj-bu1-d-boa-gke`.
+Then, select the `gce-bastion-us-west1-b-01` and click on `ssh`.
 You need to be a whitelisted member to access this node.

 You can also connect to this instance by tunnelling SSH traffic through IAP.

     # Replace YOUR_PROJECT_ID with your GKE project ID.
-    export PROJECT_ID=YOUR_PROJECT_ID
+    export GKE_PROJECT_ID=YOUR_PROJECT_ID
     gcloud compute ssh gce-bastion-us-west1-b-01 \
-        --project ${PROJECT_ID} \
+        --project ${GKE_PROJECT_ID} \
         --zone us-west1-b

 ## Install required tools